Creamy Chicken Stuffing Casserole

 How to Make Chicken Stuffing Casserole

-- In a small bowl, stir together the cream of mushroom soup and the sour cream.
-Pour and spread this mixture over the chicken.
+• In a small bowl, stir together the cream of mushroom soup and the sour cream.

-- Prepare the box stuffing mix as per the instructions on the back of the box using the 1 ½ cups chicken stock and ¼ cup butter.
-We switch out the hot water for chicken stock for added flavor.
+• Prepare the box stuffing mix as per the instructions on the back of the box using the 1 ½ cups chicken stock and ¼ cup butter.
+Switch out the hot water the box calls for and add chicken stock for flavor.

 Slow Cooker Method

-You can make this casserole in the slow cooker.
+Make this casserole in the slow cooker.
 Layer just as the recipe states and cook it on low for about 4 hours or until heated through.
+It doesn’t need too long or high heat because the chicken is already cooked.

 Freezer Meal Tips

 You can prepare this meal in advance.
-When the recipe is fully put together, cover it with plastic wrap, then wrap it again with foil or more plastic wrap.
+When the recipe is fully put together, cover the casserole dish with plastic wrap, then wrap it again with foil or more plastic wrap.
 This double wrapping will help prevent freezer burn.

 Freeze the casserole for up to 2 months.
 Thaw the casserole in the fridge the night before you want to bake it.
 Then remove it from the fridge 1 hour before baking.
 Bake as the recipe suggests.